input-output-hk/partner-chains/docs/user-guides/manual-setup.md

 export NATIVE_TOKEN_ASSET_NAME=''
 ```
 Native token policy and asset name are out of partner chains control, they should be known by the chain builder.
-For chains that do not intent to use them, it is assumed that `<node-exectuable> build-spec` will not need them.
+For chains that do not intend to use them, it is assumed that `<node-exectuable> build-spec` will not need them.

 Run `<node-executable> build-spec --disable-default-bootnode > chain-spec.json`.
 As stated above, the content of the file depends mostly on `<node-executable>`.